 Science Bar: The Migration of Animal and Plant Populations Since the Dawn of Time

-Today, there is a vast diversity of animal and plant species on Earth; their number is estimated at over 8 million, although science has cataloged only 2 million.
-These living beings inhabit every corner of the globe, from the depths of the oceans to the peaks of mountains, and from tropical forests to polar deserts.
-But how did biodiversity reach such a large number of species?
-Why do some places have great diversity while others are relatively poor in it?
-Why do environments with comparable conditions not have the same populations?
+Today, there is a vast diversity of animal and plant species on Earth; their number is estimated at more than 8 million, although scientists have cataloged only 2 million.
+These living beings inhabit every region of the globe, from the ocean floor to mountain peaks and from tropical forests to polar deserts.
+But how did biodiversity reach such a high number of species?
+Why do some places have great diversity while others are relatively poor in species?
+Why don’t habitats with comparable conditions have the same species composition?

 Tips for Coping

 Biodiversity and its distribution can be explained by numerous factors related to soil, climate, and interactions, as well as to our planet’s geological history.
 For example, recent discoveries regarding the movement of tectonic plates help us better understand the migration of animal and plant species.
-This knowledge, combined with observations of increasingly rapid contemporary changes, sheds light on the upheavals caused by human activity and thus provides insights into how to better address them.
+This knowledge, combined with observations of today’s ever-accelerating changes, sheds light on the upheavals caused by human activity and thus provides insights into how to better address them.

-To engage with the public, two experts will be on hand this month at the Science Bar:
+To engage with the public, two experts will be at the Bar des sciences this month:

-- Fabien Anthelme is an ecologist and research director at IRD.
-As part of the AMAP laboratory (botany and modeling of plant and vegetation architecture), he leads a research team studying high-altitude tropical plants and ecosystems in the Andes.
+- Fabien Anthelme is an ecologist and research director at the IRD.
+As part of the AMAP laboratory (botany and modeling of plant and vegetation architecture), he coordinates a research team studying high-altitude tropical plants and ecosystems in the Andes.

-- Jean-Jacques Cornée, a CNRS Professor Emeritus, is a member of the Geosciences Laboratory.
-He is currently studying the geological movements of the Caribbean during the Tertiary Period and the associated population dynamics.
+- Jean-Jacques Cornée, a CNRS Doctor Emeritus, is a member of the Geosciences Laboratory.
+He is currently studying the geological movements of the West Indies during the Tertiary Period and the associated population dynamics.

 Free admission, subject to availability